obsproject/obs-studio/docs/sphinx/reference-scenes.rst

 .. function:: obs_data_t *obs_scene_save_transform_states(obs_scene_t *scene, bool all_items)
 .. function:: void obs_scene_load_transform_states(const char *states)

-   Saves all the transformation states for the sceneitms in scene.
+   Saves all the transformation states for the sceneitems in scene.
 When all_items is false, it will only save selected items

    :return: Data containing transformation states for all* sceneitems in scene